19PA1A0562/database/README.md

 ## repl link
 https://repl.it/@ChikkalaPavitra/chatterbot#index.html
-( chatterbot is not deploying in heroku, so we uploaded the repl link)
+( chatterbot is not deploying in heroku, so we uploaded the repl link and flask sqlite is not working in repl )

 ## vedio link
 https://youtu.be/SnE-WlVeq1s